≡ Menu

 Marijuana Intoxication in Dogs

-Called ‘Pot’; it can relax a patient and help manage pain levels, as well as providing a whole host of other benefits to the human body.
-Humans, dogs and cats can all potentially benefit from this derivative of marijuana plants… but when the high is unplanned it can come across with some pretty concerning symptoms.
+Marijuana is a drug that produces cannabis sativa, a form of tetrahedra cannabinoid (or THC) that can be used to ease the pain of many medical conditions.
+Also, sometimes called ‘Pot,’ it can relax a patient and help manage pain levels, providing a whole host of other benefits to the human body.
+Humans, dogs, and cats can all potentially benefit from this derivative of marijuana plants… but when the high is unplanned, it can come across with some pretty concerning symptoms.

-That said however…
+That said, however…

-Dogs or cat has consumed a dangerous amount of marijuana, they may begin to display clinical signs such as:
+Dogs or cat has consumed a dangerous amount of marijuana; they may begin to display clinical signs such as:

 • A temporary increase in heart rate brought on by the cannabinoids.